anrid/microman/README.md

 - Uses workers to process API requests.

 - Scales well.
-Clients connect to a cluster of socket servers that only manage connections, rate limits and broadcasting.
-All requests are delegated to workers via a durable worker queue.
+Clients connect to a cluster of socket servers that only manage connections, broadcasting and rate limits.
+All requests are delegated to workers via a durable worker queue (RabbitMQ).

-- Supports broadcasting to a user session (user id) across the whole socket server cluster, to handle users connected on multiple devices and/or browser tabs.
+- Supports broadcasting to a user session (e.g. a user id) across the entire socket server cluster, to handle users connected with multiple devices or browser tabs.

-- Rate limiting (throttling) of incoming API requests.
+- Rate limiting / throttling of incoming API requests.

 ### Usage